scandipwa/docs/theme/08-Standard.md

 // Source code
 .Component {
   &-Wrapper {
-    // ...
+    // Element properties

     &_wide {
-      // ...
+      // Modifier properties
     }
   }
 }

 // Compiled code
 .Component-Wrapper {
-  // ...
+  // Element properties
 }

 .Component-Wrapper_wide {
-  // ...
+  // Modifier properties
 }
 ```

-#### Why?

-As stated above less deep selectors allow for quick paints.
-This also allows for easy navigation within a file, and easier reading.

 ### 5. Value optimization
+All values must be rounded to integer pixel values, or the pixels should be used when possible.

-The values of CSS properites should never reference decemal values lower then a pixel.
-So, all values shoud be rounded to full pixels, or if impossible to round, the pixels themselfs should be used.
-Also, the values like 23px must be rounded to 5px, why?
-Becuase this allows for easy reading.
+The values of CSS properites should never reference decimal values under a pixel, as it is impossible to draw less then 1px (if it is not a clip path!).

+Also, the values like 23px must be rounded to each 5px that improves readability.
 The reccomened stops are 5px for content-full elements and 1px for simple elements.

-Remember, that 0 is redundant.
+`0` in front of values lower than `1` is redundant:
+- correct: `.25`
+- wrong: `0.25`

+> Whether element height has a float `px` value instead of integer - it has one pixel border, it might not be rendered, as it's location is in between the pixel grid of a website, similarly the 2px border, might become 1px.
+The vertically aligned elements are often affected by non-rounded values, for example the position of second element might be offset.
+A lot of issues might be potentially caused by non-rounded values – avoid using them!

 #### For example: